What are chakras all about? What are chakras for anyway?

 (1).
 Yoga Science of the Subtle Body, Kristine Kaoverii Weber, MA, eRYT500: online seminar presented by YogaU

-You can find out more about the YogaNurture program – a 9-month easy-paced yet deeply transformative journey that nurtures you from the ground up – by clicking here
+You can find out more about the YogaNurture program – a 9-month easy-paced yet deeply transformative journey of Yoga, mindfulness & meditation that nurtures you from the ground up – by clicking here